lmparppei/cannonHelper/README.md

 ### Example

 A bare bones example.
 Set gravity to -9 on Y axis, create a mesh and add a physics body from it.
 Then just fire it up!
-Fire it up!
 If an object no longer exists its body will be automatically removed from world, so at basic level no additional checks or code is needed.
 ```
 physics = new CannonHelper(0,-9,0);
 var mesh = new THREE.Mesh( geometry, material );